 What is Muay Thai?

-Muay Thai, also known as Thai Boxing, is a Thai combat sport that uses stand-up striking along with a variety of clinching techniques.
-This discipline is known as the “art of eight limbs” as it is characterised by the combined use of fists, elbows, knees, and shins. back to the middle of the 18th century and was developed by the Thai people to defend themselves in wars.
-It has the similar tools as kickboxing but also adds in the use of elbows, knees and upper-body clinching to its disposal, making it a well-rounded martial art for self-defence.
+Muay Thai, also known generically as kickboxing, is a combat sport that utilises stand-up striking along with a variety of clinching techniques.
+This discipline is known as the “art of eight limbs” as it is characterised by the combined use of fists, elbows, knees, and shins and has been used as a system of self defence.
+More recently kickboxing has contributed to the mixed martial arts scene in the development of stand up skills especially in the Ultimate Fighting Championship (UFC).
+Kickboxing and Muay Thai also employ the use of elbows, knees and upper-body clinching to its disposal, making it a good system for self-defence.

 am I too old?